bet4a/d3wiki/Transitions.md

 <a name="ease" href="Transitions#wiki-ease">#</a> transition.<b>ease</b>(<i>value</i>[, <i>arguments</i>])

 Specifies the transition [[easing function|http://www.robertpenner.com/easing/]].
-If *value* is a function, it is used to ease the current parametric timing value *t* in the range [0,1]; otherwise, *value* is assumed to be a string and the arguments are passed to the [d3.ease](Transitions#wiki-d3_ease) method to generate an easing function.
+If *value* is a function, it is used to ease the current parametric timing value *t*, which is typically in the range [0,1].
+(At the end of a transition, *t* may be slightly greater than 1.)
+Otherwise, *value* is assumed to be a string and the arguments are passed to the [d3.ease](Transitions#wiki-d3_ease) method to generate an easing function.
 The default easing function is "cubic-in-out".
 Note that it is not possible to customize the easing function per-element or per-attribute; however, if you use the "linear" easing function, you can apply custom easing inside your interpolator using [attrTween](Transitions#wiki-attrTween) or [styleTween](Transitions#wiki-styleTween).

 ## Operating on Transitions